izderadicka/audioserve/README.md

 You can have several libraries/ collections - just use several root directories as audioserve start parametes.
 In client you can switch between collections in the client.
 Typical usage will be to have separate collections for different languages.

 By default symbolic(soft) links are not followed in the collections directory (because if incorretly used it can have quite negative impact on search and browse), but they can be enabled by `--allow-soflinks` program argument.

+### Single file audiobooks - chapters

+Recently better support for .m4b (one file with chapters metadata) and similar was added.
+Such file is presented as a folder, which contains chapters.
+Also long audiofile without chapters meta, can be split into equaly sized parts/chapters (this has a slight disadvantage as split can be in middle of word).
+To enable later use `--chapters-from-duration` to set a limit, from which it should be used, and `chapters-duration` to set a duration of a part.
+There are some small glitches with this approach - search still works on directories only and cover and description metadata are yet not working (plan is to extract them from the audio file metadata).
+Apart of that chapters behaves like other audio files - can be transcoded to lower bitrates, seeked within etc.

 Security
 --------